suruihai/NSLayoutConstraint-SSLayout/README.md

 track all constraints and easy to activate/deactivate any one of them.
 ## Example
 ### Setup constraints
+Notice:This method will bound all the constraints written in the block to its responsible caller.
 ```
 [self.redView activateConstraints:^{
         self.redView.height_attr.constant = 100;